-The application of Agency safeguards in Iraq under other safeguards agreements with the Agency shall be suspended while this Agreement is in force.
+The application of Agency safeguards in Portugal under other safeguards agreements with the Agency shall be suspended while this Agreement is in force.

-AMENDMENT OF THE AGREEMENT
+Amendment of the Agreement

-- (a) Iraq and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of Iraq and the Agency. - (c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself or in accordance with a simplified procedure. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+(a) Portugal and the Agency shall, at the request of either, consult each other on amendment to this Agreement.

+(b) All amendments shall require the agreement of Portugal and the Agency.

+(c) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself.

+(d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.